Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 where $\langle Z_j \rangle$ denotes the expectation value of the Pauli-$Z$ operator measured on qubit $j$.

 The output from the quantum circuit is then projected back to the original feature space and added to the input as a residual enhancement:

 where $W_o \in \mathbb{R}^{d \times n}$ is a learnable linear projection.
 This design allows the model to leverage the expressive power of quantum circuits within a fully differentiable classical framework.
-The quantum circuit acts as a learnable nonlinear operator conditioned on both the feature vector and temporal context, enabling richer transformations than classical feedforward layers of similar capacity.
+The quantum circuit acts as a learnable nonlinear operator conditioned on both the feature vector and temporal context, enabling nonlinear transformations of the per-token representation (we do not claim these exceed a capacity-matched classical map; see Section~\ref{sec:datasets}).

 \paragraph{Hybrid Classical-Quantum Encoding.}

 In our design, we adopt a hybrid encoder composed of $(N{-}1)$ standard Transformer encoder layers followed by a single quantum-enhanced encoder layer.
 This layered configuration offers a practical and effective trade-off between scalability and expressiveness.
 Specifically, the classical Transformer blocks serve as powerful hierarchical feature extractors with stable training dynamics, while the quantum encoder layer provides a complementary inductive bias via entangled quantum operations and high-dimensional projection.